is in essence a confusion around the question of difference and

 Implicate Order, Routledge & Kegan Paul, London, 1980,

-In recent decades, much has been made out of unity, but little has
+In recent decades, much has been made out of unity, but little to nothing has

 come of it.
 The USA is almost hopelessly fractured and polarized

 culturally, politically and religiously and nothing much has come from the ecumenical cry for unity